 In 2007-2008, the company started its mobile MMS video greeting messaging service, using over 3,000 videos acquired through its partnerships with Paramount, Fox Mobile Entertainment, and other movie companies.
 Mogreet compresses and then transmits MMS clips within text messages.
 Mobile phone users can immediately view the videos.

-James Citron, CEO, commented at Ad-Tech in New York in 2009:
+James Citron, the CEO, commented at Ad-Tech in New York in 2009:

 Mobile Rich Media Growing

 “Rich media has raised the standard for advertising online and in mobile.
 Marketers want and are starting to expect the ability to deliver engaging, targeted and interactive experiences with their consumers across all platforms.”